 Likewise, female cats react to this behavior with claws of their own.
 It may mistake your affectionate petting as unwanted sexual behavior.

-Experts advise that you learn to recognize this behavior initially and then avoid it by leaving the room or area.
+Experts advise thus that you learn to recognize this behavior and then avoid it by leaving the room or area.
 You may also distract the cat with a toy.
-Either way, the idea is to nullify the aggression target, which in this case is you.
+Either way, the idea is to nullify the aggression target, which is you.

 5. Your Cat is Being His Natural Predator Self

-This is where toys are invaluable, especially stringed toys that you can manipulate.
-Even that laser pointer is handy here.
-It encourages the kitty to stalk things other than your arms and legs.
+Firstly, this is where toys are invaluable, especially stringed toys that you can manipulate.
+Even a laser pointer is handy here.
+These toys exercise your kitty’s mind to stalk things other than your arms and legs and can even give them some physical exercise.
+Which is a plus as this helps to burn their pent-up energy.

 6. Your Cat is Looking for Attention

-Second, if and when a cat randomly attacks for attention, ignore them.
-More accurately, do not reward them.
-This will reinforce the behavior.
+- Secondly, if and when a cat randomly attacks for attention, ignore them (more on this later).
+More accurately, do not reward them as doing so will reinforce the behavior.

 7. You Are an Innocent Victim of Redirected Aggression